edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

     - security-bootstrapper
     - vault
     environment:
-      ADD_SECRETSTORE_TOKENS: 'device-onvif-camera'
+      EDGEX_ADD_SECRETSTORE_TOKENS: 'device-onvif-camera'
 ...
 ```

 With that, `secretstore-setup` then will generate `Secret Store` token from `Vault` and store it in
 the `TokenFile` path specified in the **SecretStore** configuration.

-Also note that the value of `ADD_SECRETSTORE_TOKENS` can take more than one service in a form of
+Also note that the value of `EDGEX_ADD_SECRETSTORE_TOKENS` can take more than one service in a form of
 comma separated list like "`device-camera`, `device-modbus`" if needed.

 ## (Optional) Configure known secrets for add-on services

-The `ADD_KNOWN_SECRETS` environment variable on `secretstore-setup` allows for known secrets
+The `EDGEX_ADD_KNOWN_SECRETS` environment variable on `secretstore-setup` allows for known secrets
 to be added to an add-on service's `Secret Store`.

 For the Ireland release, the only `known` secret is the `Redis DB credentials` identified by